lorenzocerrone/deep-graph-gym/README.md

 # deep-graph-gym
-A simple enviroment for experimenting with neural netwokrs on graphs.
+A simple environment for experimenting with neural networks on graphs.
 Based on https://github.com/rusty1s/pytorch_geometric